Importing a TMX File

 importer.BatchImported += new EventHandler<BatchImportedEventArgs>(this.importer_BatchImported);

-Add the following member to your class, which outputs the statistics after the import of each batch (which is limited by the chunk size that you specified):
+Add the following member to your class to output statistics after each imported batch, which is limited by the chunk size you set:

 private void importer_BatchImported(object sender, BatchImportedEventArgs e)